 I found it challenging – emotionally and physically.
 Sitting with people eating and drinking normally was just a torment in itself, but trying to do everything my friends were doing was just too much, and so the school arranged from home tutoring, via the local authority, for a period of three months.
 These weeks out of the school environment allowed me to build up my energy, readjust to eating normally after the polymeric diet, and build up confidence again to face the world.

 My next worry, and challenge, was coping with Crohn’s disease whilst studying for my GCSEs and A-Levels.
 I had noticed that my symptoms worsened when I was stressed, and this made me even more anxious just thinking about getting stressed – it really is a vicious cycle.
 At times, I questioned whether it was worth putting myself under all of this pressure, to achieve the grades I wanted.
 I was never happy with anything below a B, which didn’t help the situation!
-In hindsight, I’m so glad that I stuck with it all, gaining 16 GCSEs and 3 A-Levels, before starting my undergraduate degree at The University of Manchester in Biomedical Sciences.
-None of this would have been possible without the close support network of my family, friends and staff at school and college, who really did go the extra mile to help me.
+In hindsight, I’m so glad that I stuck with it all, gaining 16 GCSEs and 3 A-Levels, before starting my undergraduate degree at The University of Manchester in Biomedical Sciences in 2012.

-It’s not to say that there haven’t been challenges, and days when I wished that I didn’t have Crohn’s, but you certainly come through the other end, feeling stronger and even more motivated to achieve your goals.
+There have been challenges and days when I wished that I didn’t have Crohn’s, but you certainly come through the other end, feeling stronger and even more motivated to achieve your goals.
 Who knows what the future will bring, but I live for today and dream for tomorrow – it’s the best way to be.

 Why not sign up to our mailing list and receive regular articles and tips about IBD to your inbox?